20 crucial questions for buying a new or pre-construction condo in NYC

 6. Are there additional closing costs?

-Sometimes developers will pass on unexpected extra expenses to buyers, including part of the cost of the super's apartment (that tends to come as a surprise to buyers, according to Zolan, and can be well into thousands of dollars).
-Other potential surprises could be the building's insurance costs for its first year, and attorneys' fees for preparing and filing the offering plan.
-You want to be aware of these items which will be listed in the offering plan.
+Sometimes developers will pass on unexpected extra expenses to buyers, including part of the cost of the super's apartment.
+(That expense, which can be well into the thousands of dollars, tends to come as a surprise to buyers, according to Zolan.)
+Other potential surprises could be the building's insurance costs for its first year, and attorneys' fees for preparing and filing the offering plan—which will list all of these extra costs.

 You may also be able to negotiate on the deposit for the unit.
-The amount of leverage you have depends on whether you are an early buyer and what kind of market it is.
+The amount of leverage you have depends on market conditions and whether you are an early buyer.

 In an effort to lure buyers, some developers have packed their projects with over-the-top amenities.
-You’ll want to find out if there are any restrictions to the reopening of gyms and playrooms as a result of the pandemic.
 If your heart is set on that doggie spa, go for it—just remember you'll be paying for it in the form of monthly common charges, so be sure it's worth it.

 Adam Rolston, a designer and architect who has worked on projects like The Vanderwater and The Sutton for Toll Brothers, says the amenities in some buildings require high staffing levels that can drive up your monthly costs.
 “I think that’s an important question to ask—what is the effect of these highly amenitized buildings on the common charges?” he says.